Cloud SecurityJan Kahmen6 min read

 Monitor Admin Activity Logs

-With the security of their own data in mind, organizations need an overview of user activity.
-This helps uncover account compromises and other risks.
-Fortunately, with the use of the right technologies, organizations can effectively track user profiles.
-The GCP records API and other admin activities in Stackdriver Admin Activity Logs and captures other data access activities in Data Access Logs.
-Therefore, monitoring admin activity logs is recommended to know what is going on with your GCP resources.
-These logs are stored by the platform for over a year, so those who want to keep them longer for regulatory or legal purposes should export them regularly.
+To protect their data effectively, organizations need a comprehensive overview of user activity.
+This is key to uncovering account compromises and other risks early.
+With the right tools, you can track user profiles effectively.
+GCP records API and other admin activities in Stackdriver Admin Activity Logs and captures additional data access activities in Data Access Logs.
+Monitor these logs regularly to stay informed about what is happening with your GCP resources.
+The platform retains these logs for over a year; if you need to keep them longer for regulatory or legal purposes, export them on a regular basis.

 Manage Virtual Machine Lifecycles

-Users can create a custom image that has either been patched or signed off from a security or compliance perspective, and deny access to non-custom images using a resource manager restriction.
-This makes sense, as traditional network vulnerability scanners are very effective for on-premises networks, but often miss critical vulnerabilities when used to test cloud networks.
-Additionally, it makes sense to remove outdated images to ensure that the latest and greatest VM image is actually being used.
-Apart from that, the application remains lean and performant.
+Create custom images that have been patched or approved from a security and compliance perspective, and deny access to unapproved images using a resource manager constraint.
+This approach is especially important because traditional network vulnerability scanners, while effective for on-premises environments, often miss critical vulnerabilities in cloud networks.
+Additionally, remove outdated images to ensure that only the most current VM image is in use.
+This also keeps your application lean and performant.